Ekkadiki Ee Parugu

 The series premiered on ZEE5 to positive reviews.
 It was dubbed and released in Tamil as Thadam.

 Premise

 Madhur Anand, a renowned chef, files a police complaint that his wife, Vaishnavi has gone missing.
 The investigating police officer who himself is recovering from the recent death of his wife suspects foul play, but he doesn't know if he has enough clues to suspect anyone yet.
 When he begins to investigate the case, things go terribly wrong when he discovers that Madhur Anand might be lying.
-If this isn't enough, Madhur himself sets out to unravel the mystery about Vaishnavi's life just before her death.
+If this is not enough, Madhur himself sets out to unravel the mystery about Vaishnavi's life just before her death.
 The rest of the story is about finding who killed Vaishnavi and what were the circumstances that led to her death.